comfy/comfortable-mexican-sofa/README.md

 So there's your layout and the `{cms:page:content}` defines a place where renderable `content` will go.
 There's just a handful of tags that you can use.

+#### Page Blocks
-**Page Blocks** are pieces of content that will be output on the page:
+pieces of content that will be output on the page:

 <dl>
   <dt><em>{ cms:page:some_label:text }</em></dt>